TicketTac/tickettac/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Amelontech/TicketTac/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/TicketTac/TicketTac/blob/main/LICENSE) file for details.

 ## 📧 Contact

-For support or inquiries, join our [Support Server](https://discord.gg/sHGCTcK9y2) or reach out via email at support@tickettacbot.com.
+For support or inquiries, join our [Support Server](https://discord.gg/sHGCTcK9y2) or reach out via email at team.tickettac@gmail.com

-Feel free to customize this GitHub information page with your specific bot details, GitHub repository link, and any additional information you want to provide to users.
-This page will help users understand your bot's features and provide easy access to invite it to their Discord servers.
-Good luck with your GitHub page!